 - Letter from current institution officially confirming you are in a mentored training position (e.g., letter from department chair or grant office)

 Most notably, the Approval Application must include the tenure-track faculty appointment offer letter with confirmed research start-up package and laboratory space commitments.
-Other required documents include an updated research proposal, updated biosketch, current and pending support, budget, budget justification, research environment and resources, renewable reagents and data-sharing plan, and signature page.
+Other required documents include applicable updates to the research proposal, biosketch, current and pending support, budget, budget justification, research environment and resources, renewable reagents and data-sharing plan, and signature page.

 SFARI will review these documents and, if deemed acceptable, an award letter will be sent.
 SFARI recognizes that there may be a time lag in setting up a new laboratory, so awardees may delay their grant activation for up to one year after receipt of the award letter.

 SFARI reserves the right to withhold grant support 1) if the applicant is unable to secure a tenure-track position at a suitable academic institution within one year of their finalist notification letter, 2) if an institutional environment is deemed inadequate by SFARI to support successful completion of the research project, 3) if the revised and updated research plan is not considered adequate, or 4) if the applicant is unable to fulfill the responsibilities of the PI for other reasons.
 Such instances will be handled on a case-by-case basis.
 It is our intention that withholding grant support from finalists will occur only in rare instances.
 When appropriate, SFARI will work with finalists and their prospective institutions in developing mutually agreeable solutions.

 Scientific inquiries: sciencerfa(replace this with the @ sign)simonsfoundation.org | 646-654-0066

 Administrative inquiries: grants(replace this with the @ sign)simonsfoundation.org | 646-654-0066